correctexam/documentation/docs/source/user.md

 (user1)=
-# User manual

-## Demo

-A demonstration video is available [here](https://www.youtube.com/watch?v=bYTBlTg37RM&t) in French.

-## The main stages to achieve to evaluate an exam
+# The main stages to achieve to evaluate an exam

 The main stages of exam marking are as follows